-Kandalore is dedicated to providing quality Outdoor Education programs that allow students to discover personal strengths, develop problem solving and teamwork skills, and have a positive and challenging experience in an outdoor setting.
-Whether the goal of your trip is team building, leadership development, or just having fun outside, we will work with you to create a memorable experience.
+Kandalore is dedicated to providing quality Outdoor Education programs that allow participants to discover personal strengths, develop problem solving and teamwork skills, and have a positive and challenging experience in an outdoor setting.

-Students are led through each activity by trained and qualified Kandalore OEC staff.
-At the beginning of each trip, Kandalore OEC staff create a Group Agreement with students, where the group comes to an understanding of the safety requirements and allow for individuals to step outside of their comfort zone while being supported by their peers.
+Participants are led through each activity by trained and qualified Kandalore staff.
+With safety as our first priority, we encourage participants to step outside of their comfort zone and learn new skills.
+Whether the goal of your trip is team-building, leadership development, or just having fun outside, we will work with you to create a memorable experience.
 Availability of these activities varies with group sizes, the time of season, and the total number of groups on site during your trip.